The cities of Chandler, Scottsdale and Tempe will be holding an Open Registration for interested candidates to test for the position of Firefighter.

 Please note that the registration and written test completion process is intended to establish a Firefighter eligibility list for the three participating cities.

 Tempe Fire Medical Rescue Department Candidate Physical Ability Test (CPAT)

 Firefighting requires above average aerobic and anaerobic capacity, muscular endurance and strength, and flexibility.
-The Candidate Physical Ability Test (CPAT) is a standardized physical ability test adopted by the Tempe Fire, Medical, Rescue Department.
+The Candidate Physical Ability Test (CPAT) is a standardized physical ability test adopted by the Tempe Fire Medical Rescue Department.
 The test is designed to identify individuals who have the physical attributes to perform the job of a firefighter.
-The Tempe Fire, Medical, Rescue Department conducts CPAT tests as part of its hiring process.
-All individuals must successfully pass the CPAT test to be eligible for employment.
-Testing is by invitation only.
+Tempe Fire Medical Rescue Department requires successful completion of a CPAT to be eligible for employment.

 There are two reference guides to help candidates prepare for the CPAT test, which include:

 Orientation Guide – The CPAT test consists of eight separate job-related physical tasks performed in a continuous sequence.
 The Orientation Guide provides a detailed description of the CPAT course events and explanation of the “Pass/Fail” scoring system.

 CPAT Preparation Guide – provides information about basic exercise concepts, specific flexibility, aerobic and strength training exercises, how to design your own exercise program and how to practice some of the events at home.
 Community colleges within the Maricopa Community College District (Mesa Community College, Glendale Community College, Paradise Valley Community College and Phoenix College) provide preparation classes for CPAT, and are official testing sites offering a valid CPAT for firefighter recruit applicants.
 Applicants must show proof of successfully completing a CPAT within twelve (12) months of being invited to an assessment center and/or to participate in a panel-style interview process.